The flexibility to seek value broadly

 to matter to fund performance.

 — Connor Browne

-the U.S. Our flexibility allows us to go wherever we
+United States.
+Our flexibility allows us to go wherever we see value.

 Seeking Promising Companies at a Discount

-growth prospects.
-We don’t limit ourselves to a
+have attractive growth prospects.
+We don’t limit ourselves to a traditional, one-dimensional view

 We focus on constructing a core portfolio with potential